mnbvcxz24/grow-a-chicken-fighter-tracker/README.md

 - No build step — plain HTML/CSS/JS, works as-is
 - Timezone handling uses `Intl.DateTimeFormat` (not the unreliable `toLocaleString → new Date()` round-trip)
+- Event timing is calculated from a fixed absolute anchor instant (`ANCHOR_EPOCH_MIN` in `index.html`), not "minutes since midnight" — this matters because the 50-minute cycle doesn't divide evenly into a 24-hour day, so a day-relative anchor would drift at midnight.
+If the event order or timing is ever recalibrated, update `ANCHOR_EPOCH_MIN` in both `index.html` and `gcf-push-worker-backend/src/index.js` to match
 - Service worker caches all assets for offline use

 ---